-The warning signs of an air conditioner’s problem can tell a lot about the kind of issue the system is experiencing.
+The symptoms of an air conditioner’s problem can tell a lot about the kind of issue the system is experiencing.
 Whether it’s peculiar noises, leaks, freezing up or another problem—it all points to a particular culprit and requires a distinct remedy.
-By knowing the specific symptoms, it's possible to identify the potential causes of the problem and determine the best course of action for repairing the AC.
+By identifying the specific symptoms, it's more likely that you'll be able to figure out the potential causes of the problem and determine the best course of action for repairing the unit.

 Why Is My Air Conditioner Leaking?

-A cooling system leaking water can be a common issue.
-One of the most common causes of an air conditioner leak is a blocked condensate drain line.
-The condensate drain line is designed to remove excess moisture from the air conditioning system.
-When this line becomes plugged with dirt, debris or mold, water can back up and start to come out of the unit.
+An air conditioner leaking water can be a widespread issue.
+One of the most common causes of an air conditioner leak is a clogged condensate drain line.
+The condensate drain line is is supposed to take away unwanted moisture from the air conditioning system.
+When this line becomes plugged with dirt, dust or mold, water can back up and start to leak.

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

-Why Is My Air Conditioner So Loud?
+Why Does My Air Conditioner Make So Much Noise?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Won'y My Air Conditioning Blow Cold Air?